GiorgioMorales/giorgiomorales.github.io/content/authors/admin/_index.md

 ## About Me

 My name is Giorgio L. Morales Luna.
-I am a PhD candidate (ABD) in computer science at Montana State University and a current member of the Numerical Intelligent Systems Laboratory (NISL).
-I hold a BS in mechatronic engineering from the National University of Engineering, Peru, and an MS in computer science from Montana State University, USA.
-My research interests are Symbolic Regression, Explainable Machine Learning, and Uncertainty Quantification.

-My name is Giorgio L. Morales Luna.
 I am a researcher specializing in Symbolic Regression, Explainable and Interpretable Machine Learning, and Uncertainty Quantification.
-My work focuses on developing methods that bridge predictive performance and scientific understanding, enabling the discovery of interpretable models with robust uncertainty awareness.

-I earned his Ph.D. in Computer Science at Montana State University under the supervision of Dr. John Sheppard, as a member of the Numerical Intelligent Systems Laboratory (NISL).
+I earned a Ph.D. in Computer Science at Montana State University under the supervision of Dr. John Sheppard, as a member of the Numerical Intelligent Systems Laboratory (NISL).
 I hold an M.S. in Computer Science from Montana State University and a B.S. in Mechatronic Engineering from the National University of Engineering in Peru.